 Book yourself onto a fun movie location tour with one of our local experts.
 Some of them even acted as extras in the movies, so they’ve great stories to tell.

 Nomad Safaris Lord of Rings tours

 4. Take a hike to remember

 Glenorchy’s the gateway to some of New Zealand’s best multi-day hikes.
 The Routeburn Track is one of New Zealand’s Great Walks, along with the Greenstone-Caples and the Rees-Dart also offering stunning alpine scenery, vertiginous river gorges, pristine wilderness, and native wildlife.
-Or if you want the best of both worlds; take a flight with Heli Glenorchy over the Dart River, and Mt Alfred before touching down in the Mt Earnslaw basin.
+Or if you want the best of both worlds; take a flight with Heli Glenorchy over the Dart River, and Mt Alfred before touching down in the Mt Earnslaw basin which features in the new Rings of Power Amazon series as Khazad-dum, the kingdon of the dwarf people.
 From there, an experienced guide will tell you tales and guide you through some of New Zealand’s most spectacular scenery.

 Our detailed guide to Glenorchy’s best walks gives you nine fantastic hikes to choose from, short strolls, day hikes, and the big three.
 Take a guided hike, heli-hike or lace up your boots and choose your own Glenorchy hiking adventure.
 Be sure to prepare carefully and check out the outdoor safety code before you leave.
 It’s wild out there.

 If you’d simply like to relax with a picnic and admire the view, you’ve come to the right place.
 Because Glenorchy is also the gateway to Paradise.

 This exquisite valley 20km from Glenorchy is quite simply unforgettable.
 Majestic mountains, rolling green fields, the crystal waters of Diamond Lake, and the peace of ancient beech forests.
 It’s no wonder the local station is called Arcadia.